wtrocki/ts-client-atlas/client/LegacyBackupRestoreJobsApi.md

   // string | Unique 24-hexadecimal digit string that identifies your project.
 Use the [/groups](#tag/Projects/operation/listProjects) endpoint to retrieve all projects to which the authenticated user has access.  **NOTE**: Groups and projects are synonymous terms.
 Your group id is the same as your project id.
 For existing groups, your group/project id remains the same.
 The resource and corresponding endpoints use the term groups.
   groupId: "32b6e34b3d91647abb20e7b8",
   // string | Human-readable label that identifies the cluster with the snapshot you want to return.
-  clusterName: "gqW,C",
+  clusterName: "gqWzyBAw2ZuufUOHOEhA8IcFQXnua",
-  // ApiRestoreJobView | Legacy backup to restore to one cluster in the specified project.
+  // BackupRestoreJob | Legacy backup to restore to one cluster in the specified project.
-  apiRestoreJobView: {
+  backupRestoreJob: {
     checkpointId: "32b6e34b3d91647abb20e7b8",
     delivery: {
       expirationHours: 1,
       maxDownloads: 1,
-      methodName: "CLIENT_PIT_HTTP",
+      methodName: "methodName_example",
       targetClusterId: "32b6e34b3d91647abb20e7b8",
-      targetClusterName: "gqW,C",
+      targetClusterName: "gqWzyBAw2ZuufUOHOEhA8IcFQXnua",
       targetGroupId: "32b6e34b3d91647abb20e7b8",
     },
     oplogInc: 1,